SMSME/TipCompiler/SOLUTION2.md

     - ASTNotExpr.h

 **And, Or, and Mod, Relational Exprs**
-- And, or, and mod were added under binary operators (a pre-existing file)
+- And, or, and mod were added under vistBinaryExpr in builder.cpp
 - Relational operators were added similarly, no new files created

 **Array Type**